mitchallain/mitchallain.github.io/_posts/2023-04-30-neovim-tmux-part-1.md

 [My dotfiles](https://github.com/mitchallain/dotfiles) are the result of many years of professional development experience, but I was helped along by other developers that thought to share their own configuration.
-Some of those are
+Some of those are:

 - [ThePrimeagen](https://github.com/ThePrimeagen/.dotfiles) - Netflix engineer
   and [YouTuber](https://www.youtube.com/@ThePrimeagen)